rstoyanchev/spring-mvc-31-update/redirect/slides.md

 !SLIDE subsection
-# Redirect Attributes
+# Redirect & Flash Attributes

 !SLIDE incremental bullets
-# `"redirect:"` & The Model
+# Redirect URL

-* Redirect string can be URI template
+* A redirect string can be URI template
 * Expanded from model attrs
 * Remaining attrs appended to query
 * But only if they're simple type